saitonakamura/react-ts-i18n/README.md

 ## Basic Usage

-> :warn: Though basic setup is a good place to start from, I really recommend you to pay attention to (#advanced-usage)
+> ⚠ Though basic setup is a good place to start from, I really recommend you to pay attention to [Advanced Usage](#advanced-usage)

-You can see complete example here (examples/basic)
+You can see complete example here [examples/basic](examples/basic)

 ### Preparation